E3SM-Project/HICCUP/README.txt

 It is useful to create a conda environment that includes the python dependencies.
 This can be created with the following command:

-  conda create --name hiccup_env -c conda-forge xarray pandas scipy netcdf4 cdsapi
+  conda create --name hiccup_env -c conda-forge xarray pandas scipy netcdf4 tempest-remap nco cdsapi

+After creating the env it can be activated via: source activate hiccup_env

+To exit the env simply type: conda deactivate

-TempestRemap and NCO may be locally available if you are working with a machine at a super-computing center (such as NERSC), but otherwise these libraries need to be installed manually.
+TempestRemap and NCO may be locally available if you are working with a machine at a super-computing center (such as NERSC).

-To install NCO:
+To install NCO manually:
+  TempestRemap can be easily installed as part of the conda environment above, but it can also be installed manually.
 If using Mac OSX then we recommend using homebrew to install NCO (see https://brew.sh/) Otherwise installation information can be found at http://nco.sourceforge.net/

-To install TempestRemap(:
+To install TempestRemap manually:
-  TempestRemap can be easily downloaded and build from a public github repository (https://github.com/ClimateGlobalChange/tempestremap) using the following commands:
+  TempestRemap can be easily installed as part of the conda environment above, But it can aslo be downloaded and built from a public github repository (https://github.com/ClimateGlobalChange/tempestremap) using the following commands:
     git clone https://github.com/paullric/tempestgecore.git